microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 **The baud rate for the board is 115200, no parity, and 1 stop bit.**

 ### Setting Up - MPLAB X Data Visualizer

+**Note: If MPLAB Data Visualizer is not installed, then the icon will not appear in the toolbar.
+(This example uses the plug-in version).
+MPLAB Data Visualizer can be downloaded from [here](https://www.microchip.com/mplab/mplab-data-visualizer?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_attiny1627&utm_content=pga-demo-github-tiny2).**

 To setup MPLAB Data Visualizer as a serial terminal:
 1. Plug in the ATtiny1627 Curiosity Nano.